 Break-Even Calculator

-Fixed costs, price, variable cost — the units you need to break even.
+Fixed costs, price, variable cost, and the units you need to break even.

 Your break-even point is how many units you have to sell before you stop losing money.
 Enter three numbers to find it, and the monthly revenue that goes with it.